williamswalsh/junit_testing_principles_practices_patterns/README_PART_3.md

 They control the input.
 e.g. Stubs will provide data to a SUT for processing.

+#### CQS - Command Query Segregation
+Breaking behaviour down into 2 types of actions:
+- queries  - these return a value and cause no side affects.
+- commands - these don't return a value and cause side affects.

 #### Over specification
 Verifying things that aren't part of the end result.